harshtakalkar037-boop/college-notes-sharing/README.md

+# College Notes Sharing Project

+This repository contains the frontend and backend for the college notes sharing platform.
 # 📚 College Notes Sharing Website

 A web platform where college students and professors can **upload, share, and access notes online**.